Webador/SlmMail/docs/Mailgun.md

 #### Tags

-To simplify statistics on your account, you can add one or several tags (up to 3) to sent messages, so that you can more easily filter your messages on Mandrill dashboard.
+To simplify statistics on your account, you can add one or several tags (up to 3) to sent messages, so that you can more easily filter your messages on Mailgun dashboard.

 ```php
 $message = new \SlmMail\Mail\Message\Provider\Mailgun();